Square’s dominant year hits a snag

 In the past year, Square has been on one heck of a run, with the stock tripling since November 2016.
 Part of that is because the company has very consistently impressed investors as it continues to methodically grow its business, which is now worth more than $13 billion.
 Wall Street seems mixed on how to react here from the report today, as the stock has swung from losing 5 points up to gaining 3 following the release of the report.
 Here’s what the run looks like:

-Overall, it was a pretty good quarter for Square when you look at the numbers.
+Overall, it was a pretty good quarter for Square when you look at the numbers, though we’ll be keeping an eye on what its revenue looks like without services as that story continues to play out.
 The company also raised the guidance for its financial performance for the year, saying it would see a growth of around 37% in its adjusted revenue (which is the better metric for its performance than net revenue).
-Here’s the final slash line for the company:

 - Q3 adjusted revenue: $257 million, compared to Wall Street estimates of $244.6 million